StatAziz/AB-Testing-with-Python/README.md

 - `group` (0 = control, 1 = treatment)
 - `submitted` (0 = No, 1 = Yes)

+## Pre-Test Performance

+The initial stats and the overall performance from the pre-test data before running the A/B test:
 - **Number of rows in the table:** 309,903
 - **Date range:** 2021-12-01 to 2021-12-31

-## Pre-Test Performance

-The initial stats show the overall performance before running the A/B test:
 - **Total visitors:** 309,903
 - **Sign-ups:** 31,295
 - **Sign-up rate:** 10%

-### Visitor and Sign-Up Rate Insights
+### Pre-Test Metrics Insights

-From the visualizations, I gathered the following insights:
+- **Visitors per day:** The site receives approximately 10,000 visitors each day.
 ![](Image/pretest_visitor_counts_perday.PNG)

-_**Image-2: Visitors per Day**_

-- **Visitors per day:** The site receives approximately 10,000 visitors each day.

-_**Image-3: Sign-up Rate per Day**_
+- **Sign-up rate per day:** The daily sign-up rate hovers around 10%, ranging between 9.4% and 10.8%.
 ![](Image/pretest_signup_rate.PNG)

-- **Sign-up rate per day:** The daily sign-up rate hovers around 10%, ranging between 9.5% and 10.5%.

 This understanding of the baseline performance and dataset helps me define a clear objective: improving the current 10% sign-up rate through the A/B test.
 By testing the red vs. green buttons, I aim to see if we can push this number higher.

 ---